This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Economic sanctions enforcement

 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury enforces economic and trade sanctions against targeted foreign countries and individuals, and takes action against those who do business with them.
-Primary sanctions prohibit transactions with sanctioned countries or persons.
-Primary sanctions apply to US persons, US corporations and all persons physically located in the United States, regardless of nationality.
+Primary sanctions, which prohibit transactions with sanctioned countries or persons, apply to US persons, US corporations and all persons physically located in the United States, regardless of nationality.
 Non-US entities can also be liable for primary sanctions for taking actions within the United States, conspiring with US persons to violate sanctions, or using the US financial system.
 Secondary sanctions may be imposed on non-US persons or entities who engage in transactions deemed to be contrary to US national security and foreign policy interests.
-Although penalties cannot be imposed for secondary sanctions, they can result in restricting access to the US financial system or markets.
+Although penalties cannot be imposed for secondary sanctions, they can result in access to the US financial system or markets being restricted.
 OFAC has brought several high-profile cases against non-US financial institutions in recent years.

 The US Treasury Department and OFAC co-operate with their counterparts in countries that are allies of the United States.